jmelnick101/AlentiginosusRhizobia/README.md

 The Mantel test was performed with the `mantel` function of the R package "Vegan", as well as a partial Mantel test controlling for geographic distance.
 There is also unused, commented code for the `mantel.rtest` function of the R package "ade4".
 See `makeMantel.r`.

+### PCoA
+Principal Coordinate Analysis was performed on the rhizobial phylogenetic distance using the R script `makepcoa.R`.
+To color it by species cluster, download the `clustorder.txt` file.

 ## Rhizobia genetic distance X geographic distance
 (Note: since soils and seeds were taken from the same plants, the geographic distance is the same for both the rhizobia and their hosts.)